timvieira/blog/content/undo-in-sublinear-space.md

 The algorithms describe in this post are generic algorithmic tricks, which has been used in a number of place, including

-* The classic computer science interview problem of reversing a singly-linked list under a tight budget on *additional* memory.
+* The classic computer science interview problem of reversing a singly linked list under a tight budget on *additional* memory.

 * Backpropagation for computing gradients in sequence models, including HMMs ([Zweig & Padmanabhan, 2000](https://www.microsoft.com/en-us/research/wp-content/uploads/2000/01/icslp00_logspace.pdf))